stleary/stars-at-night/README.md

 http://notforlong.org/the-stars-at-night/

-If you have questions or feature requests, open an issue in this project or leave a comment on the notforlong.org page.
+If you have questions or feature requests, open an issue in this project or leave a comment on the http://notforlong.org/stars-at-night